 The characters are also difficult to build relationships with because of the speed of the plot.
 The protagonist, Tomo, is so often used to drive to plot forward that there are few moments that allow the audience to get attached to him.
 His historical counterpart, Alekseï Gavrani, has more identity and is much more interesting to read, as are the other characters involved in that timeline, but as previously mentioned, the reader spends more time with the less fun Tomo.

 The art, drawn by Bufi, is beautiful during the slow moments but absolutely comes to life during the action scenes.
-The feeling of motion and force when the assassins are at work is what draw me into this story.
-Which is why I felt like there should have been more of it, to give Bufi a chance to tell the story through movement.
+The feeling of motion and force, when the assassins are at work, is what draw me into this story.
+This is why I felt like there should have been more of it, to give Bufi a chance to tell the story through movement.
 And while the globe-trotting aspect of the story can be slightly jarring on the mind, it is exquisite on the eyes.
 That is helped by the colors by Andrea Meloni.
 From the blues of the cities to the greens of the jungles, the colors compliment Bufi’s wide panel shots.

 Another thing that should be mentioned is the lettering of the word balloons.
 The close spacing between the letters sometimes makes it difficult to read.
 In a long book like this where the audience has to read every detail a character says because it will hold importance 30 pages later, it is important that the font is easy for the eye to process.
 Despite this criticism, it should be added that the SFX is fantastic and makes the audience feel the impact.
-When bullets are fired and punches are thrown, the audience can feel it.
+When bullets are fired, and punches are thrown, the audience can feel it.

 This book was difficult to review because a lot of it conjured up the feeling of wanting more.
-When playing an Assassin’s Creed game, the most fascinating part of that world is playing inside that historical landscape.
+When playing an Assassin’s Creed game, the fascinating part of that world is playing inside that historical landscape.
 The modern-day aspect and the characters in the present were always an aside I skipped through because I wanted to return to those majestic cities.
 In Assassin’s Creed: Bloodstone Vol. 1, it feels like the opposite, where the creators wanted to make the audience more interested in the present-day characters, but that wasn’t achieved either.
 I wanted to spend more time in the Vietnam War era and less time with characters that I didn’t feel anything for.
 The art carries the story and does attempt to keep you hooked when the reader feels lost.
 It would be worth collecting the other half of the graphic novel in order to experience more of the fantastic action and for the potential that the plot be clearer after reading both parts.

-Assassin’s Creed: Bloodstone Vol. 1 is available where books and comics are sold February 19, 2020 or online via our ComiXology affiliate link.
+Assassin’s Creed: Bloodstone Vol. 1 is available where books and comics are sold

 Assassins Creed: Bloodstone Vol 1